TheNotify/TheNotify/README.md

 - 👋 Hi, I’m @TheNotify.
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning Javascript.
 C# and c++ will be in the future.
-- Reach Your Dreams; Make sure you don't fall down.